OpenLLM-France/Lit-Claire/hf_files/mistral_v01/README.md

 # Claire-Mistral-7B

-**Claire-Mistral-7B is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France) adapted from [Mistral-7b](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational data.
-It is made available under the Apache 2.0 license.**
+**Claire-Mistral-7B is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France) adapted from [Mistral-7b](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational open data.
+Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**

 ## How to use